Formula One Group: CVC acquisition

 In November 2005, CVC Capital Partners announced it was to acquire the 25% and 48% shares of Bambino and BayernLB in SLEC, and acquired the shares of JPMorgan Chase in December 2005.
 This deal was given approval by the European Commission on 21 March 2006 and finalised on 28 March.
 Ecclestone used the proceeds of the sale of Bambino Holdings' share to reinvest in the company to give the Ecclestone family a 13.8% stake in the holding company Alpha Prema.
 On 30 March 2006, CVC purchased the 14.1% share of SLEC held by Lehman Brothers to give CVC a majority ownership in the Formula One Group with 63.4%, with other shareholdings owned by LBI Group, JP Morgan, and company directors.
 The deputy team principal of Force India, Bob Fernley, accused CVC of "raping the sport" during the period of its involvement in Formula One.

 The Formula One Group planned an initial public offering on the Singapore Stock Exchange in June 2012, valuing the company at $10 billion.
 Up to 30% of the company would be listed, with most of the stock coming from the shareholding owned by the creditors of the bankrupt Lehman Brothers.
 However, the flotation was delayed until October 2012, with Ecclestone citing volatile markets and problems in the Eurozone.
 CVC sold part of its stake in the company to three investment companies: Waddell & Reed, BlackRock and Norges Bank; reducing its holding to 35.5%, and making Waddell & Reed the second-biggest shareholder.
 The planned flotation was kept on hold throughout 2012, until it was revived in April 2013 when Ecclestone announced it would take place within the year.

 Liberty acquisition

 In late 2016, Liberty Media agreed to buy controlling interest in the Formula One Group for $4.4 billion (£3.3 billion).
 The deal was approved by regulators and completed on 23 January 2017.
 Chase Carey subsequently became chief executive of the Group and Ross Brawn was appointed to the newly created role of managing director, Motor Sports and technical director.
 In September 2020, it was announced that former Ferrari team boss Stefano Domenicali would become the new chief executive of the Formula One Group.
-On 28 November 2022 Ross Brawn confirmed he was retiring from F1.
+On 28 November 2022, Brawn confirmed he was retiring from F1.

 The Formula One Group is listed in the Nasdaq as a tracking stock under the ticker FWONA and FWONK.

 Liberty Media acquired the majority of Dorna Sports and with it, the commercial rights of MotoGP and Superbike World Championship in 2025 and placed it into the Formula One Group.